Reinventing yourself and your career can be one of the most exciting and fulfilling things you can do for yourself.

 The following is a list of the seven most common questions asked by those who are looking to make a career change.

-Click each link for a further discussion on the topic, including tips on how you might address each one.
+Each link below takes you to a further discussion of the topic, including tips on how you might address each one.

 - How do I know if the time is right to make a change?